Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 We need to add two conditions: NAS Port Type and User Groups.

-In this example, we added the Domain Users group which includes all domain users.
+In this example, we added the Domain Users group, which includes all domain users.
 You can restrict the wireless users' group according to your business needs.

-In the Configure Authentication Methods page, click Add to select Microsoft Protected EAP (PEAP) and click OK.
+In the Configure Authentication Methods page, click Add to select Microsoft Protected EAP (PEAP) and OK.
 This PEAP authentication method will be used to authenticate wireless users.

 Make sure that the Secure Wireless Connections policy is above the SFOS Connectivity testing to Radius policy, otherwise, wireless users will match the SFOS Connectivity testing to Radius policy and NPS will reject their access request.

-The Network Policies should look like this.
+The Network Policies must look like this.

-Go to Accounting and click on Configure Accounting.
+Go to Accounting and click Configure Accounting.

 Follow the Wizard to configure one NPS accounting option.
 In this example, we used Log to a text file on the local computer